raspberrychris/kidsteepees/content/_index.md

 ### Product Description

 - **EASILY FOLDABLE** The tent is light and easily foldable, so it can be freely transported and moved.
-It is made of two colorful pieces of fabric.
+It is made of two colourful pieces of fabric.

 - **CUTE DESIGN** It has a cute window and laced flaps.
 Inside, there are 2 pockets for your little one's treasures.